 It offers many benefits for newborns, including:

 - Stability.
-Particularly for premature babies, practicing kangaroo care can help improve oxygen saturation levels (how much oxygen travels throughout the body), which helps stabilize heart and breathing rates.
+Particularly for premature babies, practicing kangaroo care can help improve oxygen saturation levels (how much oxygen travels throughout their body), which helps stabilize heart and breathing rates.

 - Improves baby’s sleep.
-Kangaroo care, which aims to mimic the womb, is a comforting experience for your baby.
-Most babies fall asleep within minutes of being placed on their mother or father’s chest because they hear the heartbeat the same way they did inside the womb.
+Kangaroo care, which aims to mimic the uterus, is a comforting experience for your baby.
+Most babies fall asleep within minutes of being placed on their mother or father’s chest because they hear the heartbeat the same way they did inside the uterus.

 - Enhances growth and weight gain.
 Skin-to-skin contact helps regulate your baby’s body temperature.
 The less energy your baby uses for temperature control, the more energy it can direct toward weight gain and growth activities.

 - Better for breastfeeding.
 “When a baby is placed on her mom’s stomach, she actually crawls forward searching for mom’s breast,” Hawk says.
 So skin-to-skin contact helps you and your baby establish a quicker breastfeeding routine and also helps increase milk production.